 From opening a bank account to buying a house, it is good to know what to expect before you arrive in Nova Scotia.
 Once you arrive, there are lots of friendly people who can help you become comfortable in your new surroundings.

 There are a few things that you should do within the first few weeks of arriving, so you are ready to live, work and receive health care in the case of an emergency.

 The Permanent Resident (PR) Card replaces your paper Record of Landing (IMM1000) document you received for travelling.
 A PR card becomes the proof of status document needed when re-entering Canada by airplane, boat, train or bus.

-Application forms for a PR card are available on the Citizenship and Immigration Canada website.
-If you can not find the information you are looking for and you are calling from Canada, please contact the CIC Call Centre (1 888 242-2100 – in Canada only).
+Application forms for a PR card are available on the immigration, Refugees and Citizenship Canada (IRCC) website.
+If you can not find the information you are looking for you can contact IRCC through their website.